 Acupuncture therapy originated from traditional Chinese medicine as a way to heal illnesses and improve wellness over 2,000 years ago.
 Chinese medicine believes that energy flows through body pathways and that pain, illness, disease or other discomforts are thought to be blockages of the energy flow in those pathways.
 Acupuncture, which it the placement of very thin, sterile needles into specific areas of the skin, is used to bring the flow of energy back into balance.

-Western medicine explains the benefits of acupuncture with neuroscience.
+Western medicine explains the benefits with neuroscience.
 The acupuncture points are viewed as areas where the stimulation of muscles, nerves, and body tissues increases the blood flow and triggers the release of endorphins.
 Acupuncture has recognizable effects on many body systems including the nervous, immune, digestive, and cardiovascular systems.
-There are very few known complications and side effects associated with acupuncture.
+There are very few known complications and side effects associated with this treatment.

 Ear Acupuncture is Used for Addiction Recovery